History of Slovenes in Cleveland: Culture

 The first Slovenian cultural organization was the short-lived Marijin Spolek (the Marian Society), a mutual aid society formed following the death of a young Slovene man, Peter Podrzaj, in order to protect the economic wellbeing of the growing Slovene community in 1890.
 The Slovene community at the time was predominantly young men who did not intend to stay in America, but rather to send money to their families in Slovenia.
 Turk, now an established presence in Cleveland with a number of businesses, paid for Podrzaj's funeral, and convinced 7 other men to form the Marijin Spolek as an insurance group again sickness, death, and burial costs.
-The Slovakian priest Stephen Furdek encouraged the Marijin Spolek members to fund a Slovene church, which laid the groundwork for St. Vitus's Church.
+The Slovak priest Stephen Furdek encouraged the Marijin Spolek members to fund a Slovene church, which laid the groundwork for St. Vitus's Church.
 The church was named after its founding priest, Vitus Hribar, who moved from Kamnik, Slovenia at the request of Turk to provide church service in Slovenian to the growing population.
 A number of other churches, including St. Lawrence (1901), St. Mary (1906), and St. Christine (1925) soon followed.
 Due to internal dissent, some members of Marijin Spolek splintered off to form the Slovenian Benefit Society Slovenija (Slovensko Podporno Drustvo Slovenija), while the remaining members became a part of the large American Slovenian Catholic Union (Kranjsko Slovenska Katoliška Jednota).

 The Slovenian National Home in Cleveland, Ohio at 6409 St. Clair Avenue.
 The building was named as a Greater Cleveland Landmark in 1984.

 The Slovenian Sokol was formed in 1897 to promote gymnastics, as well as music and literature in the Slovene community.
 A number of Slovene-language newspapers were started in Cleveland, including Narodna Beseda (National Word), Nova Domovina (New Homeland), Ameriska Domovina (American Home) which continued publication into the 1990s, and Enakopravnost (Equality).
 The Catholic, more conservative Ameriska Domovina was frequently at odds with the more liberal Enakopravnost which was emblematic of the growing divide between the more and less religious sides of the Slovene community.
 This rift resulted in a number of identical organizations divided by ideology, such as the large number of Slovene singing communities including the Zarja Singing Society founded by Cleveland members of the Jugoslav Socialist Federation compared to the Lira Singing Society established at St. Vitus.
 Immigration from Slovenia slowed considerably during World War I, but Slovenes from other parts of the United States migrated to Cleveland and the community was bolstered by a high birth rate.
 Community leaders began serious discussions about building a center of Slovenian cultural and social life, finally culminating in the Slovenian National Home, built in 1924, after the planning organization was formed 10 years prior.

 Although Slovenian language use has almost entirely disappeared, Slovenian culture and cultural events maintains a significant role in the community with events such as the Cleveland Kurentovanje, which is a program of the Slovenian Museum and Archives.
 The final issue of Ameriska Domovina was published on August 21, 2008.